GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/index.md

 When this Intent is called, you can add a number of attributes to the [CustomTabIntent](8) to get the exact experience you want.
 This includes

-Custom Entrance and Exit animations to match the rest of your app
+Custom entrance and exit animations to match the rest of your app

 <figure>
 {% Video preload=true, loop=true, playsinline=true, autoplay=true, src="video/DXqUldooyJOUnj3qXSYLHbUgUI93/sIeKPXwrHXdCXtGRrv2Q.mp4", width="350", height="730", class="screenshot" %}
   <figcaption>A mobile browser, transiting between screens, ending with a web site loaded in a Custom Tab</figcaption>
 </figure>

-Modifing the toolbar color to match your apps branding
+Modifing the toolbar color to match your app's branding

 <figure>
 {% Video loop=true, playsinline=true, autoplay=true, src="video/DXqUldooyJOUnj3qXSYLHbUgUI93/kQ0LUuUdcWFM34IPg5I6.mp4", width="350", height="730", class="screenshot"  %}
-  <figcaption>A mobile browser, transitioning to a Custom Tab with matching colors to the website</figcaption>
+  <figcaption>A mobile browser, transitioning to a Custom Tab with colors matching a website</figcaption>
 </figure>

-And that color consistency can stay with your app, even if they switch between Light and Dark themes
+And that color consistency can stay with your app, even if they switch between light and dark themes.

 <figure>
 {% Video loop=true, playsinline=true, autoplay=true, src="video/DXqUldooyJOUnj3qXSYLHbUgUI93/YBinAgwhx0kFizQWrrEr.mp4", width="350", height="730", class="screenshot"  %}
-  <figcaption>And that color consistency can stay with your app, even if they switch between Light and Dark themes</figcaption>
+  <figcaption>And that color consistency can stay with your app, even if they switch between light and dark themes.</figcaption>
 </figure>

 You can add custom actions and entries to the browser's toolbar, and menus.